dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.2.2 `MenuOptions` Enum
-Enum string values you can use in a `MenuConfig` object (i.e. in the `MenuConfig.menuOptions` property).
+Enum string values you can use in a [￼￼`MenuConfig`￼￼](#332-menuconfig-object) object (i.e. in the `MenuConfig.menuOptions` property).
 These string values corresponds to the swift/objc-c  `UIMenu.Options` struct, please check the [Apple Docs](https://developer.apple.com/documentation/uikit/uimenu/options) for more info.
 * Import the enum like this: `import { MenuOptions } from "react-native-ios-context-menu";`
 * And use it  like this: `menuOptions: [MenuOptions.destructive`]
 * Or you can directly pass a string like this: `menuOptions: ['destructive']`